-The show will bring together over 90 examples of saris made over the past decade, nearly all of which will be on loan from designers and studios across India and have never been seen in Britain before.
-On display will be a selection of saris by contemporary designers, from growing global brands to emerging studios.
-These include the delicate work of designers such as Abraham & Thakore, Raw Mango, Akaaro and NorBlackNorWhite, who have been at the cutting edge of the sari’s dynamic shift and renewed relevance.
+The show brings together over 90 examples of saris made over the past decade, nearly all of which are on loan from designers and studios across India and have never been seen in Britain.
+It is, in short, a feast for the eyes.

-One of the exhibition highlights will be the first-ever sari worn at the Met Gala in 2022.
+One of the exhibition highlights is the first-ever sari worn at the Met Gala in 2022.
 Designed by Sabyasachi, and styled with a gold Schiaparelli bodice, the ensemble was worn by Indian businesswoman and socialite Natasha Poornawalla and caught attention for its dramatic mix of Indian and Western couture.

 Where | Design Museum, 224-238 Kensington High Street, Kensington, London, W8 6AG | MAP |